mway/suicidegit/readme.md

 1. Wiping repo history
 2. Wiping repo contents
+3. Deleting all local and remote branches
-3. Creating a new, blank repo in its place
+4. Creating a new, blank repo in its place
-4. Adding a readme with the git error (the horror!)
+5. Adding a readme with the git error (the horror!)
-5. Force pushing the new repo to all previous origins
+6. Force pushing the new repo to all previous origins

 ## Installation
     git clone http://github.com/mway/suicide.git